(803) 979-9911 (Primary) or (864) 760-1470 (Alternate)

 How would you describe your classes to someone who has never attended one?

-My students are receiving lessons learned from a “pracademic,” someone who freely shares valuable information from 31 years of experience in emergency services and emergency services management, 27 years in emergency/disaster management, and 18 years in national/homeland security operations.
-The classes involve online interaction between the colleagues/students and me, as well as lesson materials presented through multiple means, including videos, audio files, PowerPoint presentations, and textbooks and periodicals, all providing career enhancing information.
+My students are receiving lessons learned from a “pracademic,” someone who freely shares valuable information from over 35 years of experience in emergency services and emergency services management, 28 years in emergency/disaster management, and 23 years in national/homeland security operations.
+The seated classes often involve facilitated discussions, tabletop exercises, and functional exercises using 1:160 scale model cityscapes and response vehicles in which students and the instructor “manage” realistic emergency and disaster scenarios.
+The seated classes also involve multimedia presentations of state-of-the art theories and approaches, as well as current topics.
+Online classes involve interaction between the colleagues/students and me, as well as lesson materials presented through multiple means, including videos, audio files, PowerPoint presentations, and textbooks and periodicals, all providing career enhancing information.
 Class participants (including the professor) also communicate within the class with the realization that no one of us is as smart as all of us.

 Howard spent nearly three decades serving within the U.S. Army and U.S. Army Reserve.
 He points out the numerous opportunities to serve God through the ministry of emergency management and homeland security.